 WINEMAKING: Wild yeast ferment, 10 months maturation in 100% older French oak, no fining just filtration

 Vineyard and Winemaking

 This wine is comprised of Grenache from our dry-farmed bush vines, planted in 1946.
 These vines rest in ancient sands that overlie North Maslin geology.
 The source blocks were 23, 24, 25 and 29 on our single-vineyard estate.
-The grapes were hand-picked on the 10th March (fruit/leaf day).
+The grapes were hand-picked over two seperate dates; 16th and 23rd February (fruit/flower days).
 As much as we pick on sugar/acid balance, and importantly physiological characters, we also consider the biodynamic calendar where possible, with fruit days and flower days being the most desirable, and a root day avoided.

 The vineyard is certified Biodynamic (certification # 11587) with Australian Certified Organic.
 We have quite a practical approach, with our philosophy focused around healthy and alive soil, which involves no use of synthetic herbicides or fungicides, use of compost and biodynamic preparations, use of sheep in winter to graze under vine, and minimal mechanical soil disruption.

 Hand-picked and mechanically sorted with 50% whole berries retained and the remaining fruit destemmed.
 We cold soaked the fermentation tanks for 5-6 days until the onset of a wild yeast fermentation.
 The open fermenter's underwent a careful regime of plunging and rack and returns.
 No pressings were used.
 The wine was kept on yeast lees for 10 months, in 100% older French oak.
 No fining occurred, just filtration.
 Certified Organic/Biodynamic.

 WINEMAKER: Peter Fraser